 Milk naturally contains lactose, a type of sugar.
 The amount of carbohydrates can vary depending on the type of milk (whole, reduced-fat, skim) and any added sugars or sweeteners in flavored varieties.

-Choosing milk with lower carbohydrate content can help minimize the impact on blood glucose levels.
+Choosing milk with lower carbohydrate content can minimize the impact on blood glucose levels.

-Though not as crucial as other factors on this list, taste preference is essential for ensuring milk is enjoyable to consume regularly.
-Experiment with to find one that suits your taste and dietary requirements.
+Though not as crucial as other factors on this list, taste preference is essential for ensuring milk is enjoyable—experiment to find one that suits your taste and dietary requirements.

 Sugars and Sweeteners